DanielOliver/BardView5/README.md

 # BardView5

-A Fifth Edition Dungeons & Dragons Campaign Management Tool.
+A self-hosted Fifth Edition Dungeons & Dragons Campaign Management Tool.

 ## Roadmap

+1. [X] Start with basic user management
+2. [ ] Become a compendium of worlds and monsters.
+3. [ ] Become a campaign/session/encounter tracker for the game master.
+4. [ ] Create a display window for tv so that DM can share information with players.
+5. [ ] Explore player data management.

+### Roadmap Details

 - User
     - [X] Login